 You may become ineligible for ICBC Accident Benefits if, at the time of the accident, you were:

 2. As required, submit a statement to ICBC within 30 days of the accident.
-However, if you see us first we will help you carefully prepare that statement and send it to ICBC on your behalf.
+However, if you see the lawyers at ASFS in Victoria first about your ICBC benefits, we will help you carefully prepare that statement and send it to ICBC on your behalf.

 These benefits, referred to by ICBC as Total Temporary Disability (TTD) benefits are paid if an injury caused by a motor vehicle accident prevents you from working.